July 1, 2015

 The periodic evaluation of tenured faculty is to be conducted by a department peer review committee and the Dean.
 There is no committee review at the college level.

-The peer review committee must consist of tenured faculty.
+The peer review committee must consist of tenured faculty and there should be a minimum of three committee members.
 Members need not be at a higher academic rank than the candidate.
 A department may decide to designate its RTP Committee to be the peer review committee for periodic evaluations, or it may elect a separate committee for this purpose.
 The Department Chair may serve as a member of the peer review committee.
 FERP faculty members are eligible to serve if the review can be completed during their FERP assignment.

 Section 15.2 of the Collective Bargaining Agreement allows persons other than the candidate to provide information concerning the candidate.
 To provide this opportunity to contribute information, an “open period” has been established as follows.